Techtonica/curriculum/projects/minimal-api-project.md

   5. GET "/" to read all articles (without comments)
   6. POST "/comments" to **create** a new comment
   7. GET "/comments/:id" to **read** a single comment (without its article)
-- A request with Postman or another GUI to any of your ReadMe examples should return a successful reponse.
+- A request with Postman or another GUI to any of your readme examples should return a successful reponse.
 - Push your final project up to your GitHub repo.
 Be sure that your readme appears in the main repo page, your image(s) load successfully, and that your markdown notation is correct.
 - Email your repo URL to your Program Manager.

 ## Extensions

+If you've met all the criteria, here are some ways you can continue!

-- On the GET "/" page
+- Make the GET "/" route return all posts and their content, plus the number of comments per post
-- If you've met all the criteria, practice by adding as many different types of passing tests as you can!
+- Add as many different types of passing tests as you can!